America First Secretary of State Coalition: Conservatives for Election Integrity PAC (CFEI PAC)

 An affiliated political action committee (PAC), the Conservatives for Election Integrity PAC (CFEI PAC), was founded by Marchant with the goal of fundraising for candidates for secretary of state.
 According to the Brennan Center, the PAC has raised $110,000 as of May 2022.
 The America Project, founded by former Overstock.com CEO Patrick M. Byrne, was a prominent contributor to the PAC.

 Policy goals and support

 According to The New York Times, the coalition supported eliminating alleged voter fraud through "eliminating mail-in ballots, requiring single-day voting and committing to 'aggressive voter roll cleanup,' measures that critics had suggested would suppress thousands of Democratic votes."

 Candidates

 The following is a list of candidates from the America First SOS website.
+The only candidate who won a general election was Secretary of State of Indiana Diego Morales.